Bakari Akil II, Ph.D.

 Clive Thompson, who covered this issue in Wired Magazine, discusses Albrecht’s research where he interviewed hundreds of Australians to find out how environmental conditions influenced their psyche.
 Albrecht discovered that as Australians begin to notice that crops did not grow, forests or gardens began to die out and animals left and did not return they became depressed.

 Albrecht labels this condition as Solastagia, which is simply depression caused by longing for an environmental condition that existed in a not too distant past.
-He describes it to be similar (but not quite as dreadful) as the displacement of “indigenous” people from their ancestral lands.
+He describes it to be similar (but not quite as dreadful) to the displacement of “indigenous” people from their ancestral lands.

 Albrecht states that even though many of us have become huge technology buffs and even “pride” ourselves on our possessions that keep us indoors and busy, we still have ties to the land that we haven’t lost yet.